TPouplin/RQR/README.md

 **Data**

 The datasets mentioned in the paper can be found in the data folder `src/data/`.
-The UCI datasets have to be unzipped e.g.
+The datasets have to be unzipped e.g.
 ```
-unzip data/UCI_Datasets.zip -d data
+unzip data/datasets.zip -d data
 ```

 **Quick Start**